Colleen StockmannFaculty

 For more about projects and research: colleenstockmann.com

-Note about email: I respond to emails most Wednesdays, please use Chat for quick questions.
-If the ask of an email is beyond my scope or the answer is explained in a syllabus/Moodle, I may not reply.
+Note about email: Students: please include course number in your subject line so that I respond quickly.
+Colleagues: I respond to emails most Wednesdays and Fridays, please use Chat for quick questions.
+If the ask of an email is beyond my current scope/capacity or the answer is explained in a syllabus/Moodle, I may not reply.

 Education